thejsway/thejsway_es/manuscript/capitulo07.md

 ### Agregar un elemento a una matriz

 No mientas: acabas de ver Ghostbusters *otra vez*.
-Agreguemosla a la lista.
+Agreguémosla a la lista.
 Así es como lo harías.

 ```js
 const peliculas = ["The Wolf of Wall Street", "Zootopia", "Babysitting"];